 Trees and shrubs are perennial plants distinguished from other types of plants by virtue of their woody roots, trunks, and stems.
 Woody material is hard, rigid and composed primarily of cellulose (a carbohydrate) and lignin (a bio-molecule).
-Some of the more common trees found at Fort Matanzas are: eastern red cedar, southern magnolia, slash pine, black cherry, and live oak.
+Some of the more common trees found at Fort Matanzas are: eastern red cedar, southern magnolia, slash pine, and live oak.
 One tree in particular helps to give the park a tropical, "Florida-like" flavor, and that is the sabal (or cabbage) palm.
 Sabal palm (Sabal palmetto) is widely distributed throughout the state, and is considered so indicative of Florida that it was chosen as the official state tree by the legislature in 1953.

 Another name for the sabal palm (its so-called "common" name) is cabbage palm.
 What is so apparently "cabbage-like" about the sabal palm that earned it this moniker?
 New palm fronds (the palm's green leaves) emerge from the top of the tree from a terminal bud that is shaped like a cabbage.
 Since this was the location where new green life emanated from the plant, some people considered it the "heart" of the palm.
 The fleshy, cabbage-shaped terminal bud is edible by humans, and was in fact a common food for Florida's Native American population.
 Even today people still use the tree as a food source (think heart-of-palm salad).
 Unfortunately, cutting out the terminal bud from a sabal palm will eventually kill the tree, since the bud is the only point where this species can produce new growth.
 (Luckily, other species of palms are available that don't die as a result of harvesting.)